 OB program aims to cut claims, improve safety

-The nation's largest Catholic and nonprofit healthcare system is launching a demonstration project to determine best methods to reduce or eliminate birth complications and at the same seeking to avoid obstetrics claims through a renewed emphasis on transparency and full disclosure.
+The nation's largest Catholic and nonprofit healthcare system is launching a demonstration project to determine best methods to reduce or eliminate birth complications and at the same time seeking to avoid obstetrics claims through a renewed emphasis on transparency and full disclosure.

 Ascension Health, based in St. Louis, MO, has begun the Excellence in Obstetrics program within the obstetrical care units at five Ascension Health facilities.
 The project is made possible through a $2.9 million grant that Ascension Health received from the Agency for Healthcare Research and Quality (AHRQ) under its Patient Safety and Medical Liability initiative.